This guide enables organisations to:

 Remedy a breach

 Require the supplier to report breaches of its contractual climate obligations, and propose a remedy for the breach within a fixed period.
-If the breach cannot be remedied, or is not remedied satisfactorily, the organisation can choose to:
+If the breach cannot be remedied, or is not remedied satisfactorily, the contract should contain provisions to allow the organisation to, for example:

 • terminate the contract